preplance/preplance/README.md

 - 👋 Hi, I’m @preplancedev
-- I made a social engineering server an ethical hacking tool
+- I made an social engineering server an ethical hacking tool
 - Here you can checkout the webapp  [Preplance](https://preplance.com/)

 <!---